Weber Q1200 Review Overall Score:

 The Weber Q portable cart is an optional accessory, and allows you to wheel the Q1200 around as you please.

 The Weber Q series has always prided itself on even heating and cooking, and the Q1200 continues this proud tradition.
 The D-shaped burner may, on the face of it, seem to have a low output at 8,500 BTU.
-However, this is no problem and it cooks beautifully, generating enough heat to fry steaks properly.
-Just preheat it properly to about 550 degrees and you’re going to char those steaks to perfection.
+However, this is no problem and it cooks beautifully.
+Just preheat it properly to about 550 degrees and you’re going to sear those steaks to perfection.
+Don’t keep the lid open for too long as this grill takes a while to recover lost heat.
+That’s why proper pre-heating is essential if you want to throw some thick steaks on it.

-The domed lid provides space for whole chickens or other small roasts. which can simmer on low heat until cooked through.
-Larger birds like whole turkeys may not fit perfectly though.
+The domed lid provides space for whole chickens or other small roasts, which can simmer on low heat until cooked through.
+You’ll have trouble fitting whole turkeys or very large chickens under the lid, but that’s not really what a small portable gas grill is intended for.

 Grilling is messy, there’s not getting away from it.
 The Weber Q1200 does ease the pain a bit thanks to the fairly easy to clean porcelain ceramic finish.
 Soaking them overnight in hot, soapy water usually does the trick.
 The removable catch pan is convenient as well.